The Lunch ProEst. 2020 · The Lunch Pro since 2023

 Hot wok, then oil: Get the wok smoking before you add the oil.
 Adding oil to a cold wok means the chicken sticks.
 Add oil only after the wok is already hot, swirl to coat, and immediately add the chicken.

 Don’t crowd the pan: Too much chicken at once drops the wok temperature, and the chicken steams instead of sears.
-If you’re doubling the recipe, cook the chicken in two batches.
+If you are doubling the recipe, cook the chicken in two batches.
 The extra three minutes are worth it.

 Skip the cornstarch for stricter keto: The original recipe uses a small amount of cornstarch to thicken the sauce.
-It adds about 1–2g of carbs per serving — low but not zero.
+It adds about 1 to 2g of carbs per serving, low but not zero.
 Omit it entirely, or swap in 1/4 teaspoon of arrowroot powder for the same gloss at a lower-carb cost.

 Make it gluten-free: Standard soy sauce contains wheat.
 Swap it 1:1 for tamari (gluten-free soy sauce) or coconut aminos.
-Coconut aminos have a slightly sweeter, milder flavor — adjust salt slightly if using it.
+Coconut aminos have a slightly sweeter, milder flavor, so adjust salt slightly if using it.
 The dish becomes fully gluten-free with this single swap.

 Refrigerator Storage: Store in an airtight container for up to 3 days.
 The flavors actually improve overnight as the sauce permeates the chicken.
-Reheat in a hot skillet for 2–3 minutes rather than the microwave — the microwave turns the vegetables soggy.
+Reheat in a hot skillet for 2 to 3 minutes rather than the microwave, which turns the vegetables soggy.

 Freezer Storage: Not recommended.
 The vegetables lose their texture when thawed and reheat as mush.
 This dish is best made fresh or kept refrigerated.